GitRepo088/RISC-SPM-Programs/README.md

 #### The full design of RISC-SPM is [RISC-SPM.v](https://github.com/GitRepo088/RISC-SPM-Programs/blob/main/RISC-SPM.v)
 #### The testbench for RISC-SPM is [RISC_SPM_TB_1](https://github.com/GitRepo088/RISC-SPM-Programs/blob/main/RISC_SPM_TB_1.v) with the clock unit [Clock_Unit.v](https://github.com/GitRepo088/RISC-SPM-Programs/blob/main/Clock_Unit.v)
+### IV.
+FPGA Deployment
+We will use the Terasic DE10-Lite FPGA for this project.

+We need to modify our Memory_Unit.v to the [fpga_memory.v](https://github.com/GitRepo088/RISC-SPM-Programs/blob/main/fpga_memory.v).

+We need to add a 7-segment Hex decoder to our project [Hex7Seg](https://github.com/GitRepo088/RISC-SPM-Programs/blob/main/Hex7Seg.v)

+The final program loaded to the FPGA is [DE10_Lite_RISC_Wrapper.v](https://github.com/GitRepo088/RISC-SPM-Programs/blob/main/DE10_Lite_RISC_Wrapper.v).